 The most significant benefit of a partial hospitalization program is that clients have access to the guidance and security of treatment while they learn to make decisions for themselves.
 Rather than being thrust back into the real world, clients gradually take steps toward independence when they move from a residential program into partial hospitalization eating disorder treatment.

 Many clients use the goal of living independently that comes with a partial hospitalization program to motivate them through their residential treatment.
 While they enjoy living at the facility, it’s hard to beat the comfort of living at home.

-Clients also begin to reintroduce responsibilities and outside activities they enjoy.
+As part of our Transitional Living Program during PHP, clients also begin to reintroduce responsibilities and outside activities they enjoy.
 With their evenings free, they can do more of what they used to do in their normal life.
 Slowly bringing these things back also helps with the transition from treatment to independent living.

 Can I Start Treatment with a PHP?